mymy209/otaku-saga/README.md

 # Otaku Saga

-### About Otaku Saga
+## About Otaku Saga

-Otaku Saga is an app where all anime lovers can record their journey as an otaku!
+Otaku Saga is an app where all anime lovers can track and explore their journey as an otaku!

-Users can register animes into the database, and also add them to their watchlist.
+Users can register animes into the database which all users can interact with.

+If users log in using a Google account, they can add animes to their watchlist and edit animes that other users have added to the database.

+Dive into your 2D adventure with Otaku Saga, your grand story as an otaku!

-### Screenshots
+## Screenshots
 <img src="https://i.imgur.com/am4GesG.png" width="900">
 <p float="left">
   <img src="https://i.imgur.com/t3nQYeb.png" width="450">